 Admittedly, I am a converted cat lady.
 After growing up with dogs, it took a small New York City apartment and a lazy tabby cat named Peeps to find me shopping for Meow Mix.
 So, when I came across Margarita Steinhardt—author behind The Wildlife Diaries— and her mission to see the world’s wild cats in their natural habitats, my interest was immediately piqued.
 Originally from Russia, Steinhardt has made it a personal goal of hers to see all 40 species of wild cats on earth.
 With hopes to one day publish a book inspired by her research and cat-fueled travels, Unearth Women caught up with Steinhardt to hear about her journey.

-You mention in your Matador Network article that there are 40 types of wild cats, how many of those have you seen thus far?
+UW: You mentioned that there are 40 types of wild cats, how many of those have you seen so far?

-What are ways that people can support the conservation and protection of wild cats?
+people support the conservation and protection of wild cats?

 In terms of contributing to conservation programs, I personally like supporting local research projects that work directly with the species I am interested in, such as the Andean Cat Alliance or the Peruvian Desert Cat Project.
 You can follow these projects on social media and receive regular updates about their findings.

-This year I am heading to Argentina and Brazil.
-In Argentina I will be looking for one of South America’s small spotted cats – the Geoffroy’s cat—and in Brazil I hope to see the Jaguar and the Ocelot.
+MS: This year I am heading to Argentina and Brazil.
+In Argentina, I will be looking for one of South America’s small spotted cats – the Geoffroy’s cat—and in Brazil, I hope to see the Jaguar and the Ocelot.
 There is also a chance of spotting one of the other South American felines: Pampas cat, Northern and Southern Oncilla, Margay and Jaguarundi.
 You never know what you come across in the jungle.